 This is just the starting point for Lauren.
 There’s a ton more she can do to make sure she can save even more on PSLF.
 Check out Student Loan Planner®’s Top PSLF Tips to see what else can be done to save money.

 Lauren also asked the question, “Can I combine the TLFP with PSLF?”
 The answer (just like many of the other FAQs) is a big fat no. The five consecutive years it would take Lauren to qualify for the $17,500 forgiveness can’t also count toward the 10 years of PSLF.

-Here’s another way of saying: Lauren would need to pay her loans back over 15 years to get both Teacher Loan Forgiveness and PSLF — five years for the TLFP, then another 10 for PSLF.
+Here’s another way of saying: Lauren would need to make student loan payments for over 15 years to get both Teacher Loan Forgiveness and PSLF — five years for the TLFP, then another 10 for PSLF.

 Teachers who are advised incorrectly to go for the TLFP instead of PSLF could end up making payments for five more years than necessary on their student loans.

 That’s because someone wouldn’t need to combine Teacher Loan Forgiveness with PSLF anyway.
 All of Lauren’s loans would be forgiven on PSLF after 10 years.
 The $17,500 forgiven after five years with the TLFP would be inconsequential since she’ll have that amount forgiven along with the rest of her loans with PSLF in 10 years.

 Should teachers with student loans choose PSLF or the TLFP?

 The more a teacher has in student loan debt, the greater the power of PSLF versus the TLFP.